pepa65/twofat/README.md

 ## Usage
 ```
-twofat v0.7.4 - Manage TOTP data from CLI
+twofat v0.8.0 - Manage TOTP data from CLI
+The CLI is interactive, the output colorful on Stderr.
+But SECRET can be piped
+in, and when Stdout is redirected, only pertinent information goes to Stdout.
 * Repo:       github.com/pepa65/twofat
-* Data file:  ~/.twofat.enc  (depends on user's home and binary file name)
+* Data file:  ~/.twofat.enc  (depends on the file name of the binary)
 * Usage:      twofat [COMMAND]
   COMMAND:
 [ show | view ]  [REGEX]
-    Show all Codes [with Names matching REGEX] (the command is optional).
+    Display all Codes with Names [matching REGEX] (the command is optional).
 list | ls  [REGEX]
-    Show all Names [with Names matching REGEX].
+    List all Names [with Names matching REGEX].
 add | insert | entry  NAME  [-8]  [-f|--force]  [SECRET]
     Add a new entry NAME with SECRET (queried when not given).
     When -8 is given, Code LENGTH is 8 digits, otherwise it is 6.